programmatoroSeduto/rt2_assignment_1/README.md

 	terminator -e "./win_user_interface.sh" --title="RT2 Assignment 1 -- User Interface"
 	```

+	It will take a bit.
+After some seconds, a message like this will be propted: `Press 1 ro start the robot`, sign that the system s ready to go.

+	Notice that, since the node `go_to_point.py` is implemented here as a ROS1 service, the user interface must wait that the robot arrives at the objective; in fact, after `0`, the console will prompt a message like this before asking agan for `1`: `Please wait, the robot is going to stop when the position will be reached`.

-Now the project is completely ready to use (I hope...).
+Now the project is completely ready to use (I hope).
 Have fun!

-Note that the way the project works is the same you can see in the branch *action*.

 ### Second way - (very) slow launch - a deeper look into the architecture of the project

-*If you really like the pain* here's how to run the project node by node.
+*If you really like the pain like me* here's how to run the project node by node.
 This method gives you a chance to explore more in detail the architecture of this project, very similar to the one seen in the branch *action* but with the difference that now two middlewares are involved.

-As always, before starting please make sure that the project has been correctly compiled, and, especially, that none of the middlewares are been sourced.
+As always, before starting please *make sure that the project has been correctly compiled*, and, especially, that none of the middlewares are been sourced.
+I invite you to check your config file `.bashrc`.

 Here are the steps to follow: